Phytotherapy is one of those alternatives and Chinese herbal medicine has used it for thousands of years.

 4. Be Sure to Follow Up

-We offer free follow up.
 We understand that as your health starts to improve, you may need different dosages or formulations.
-Keep in touch with your Herbalist who will be happy to advise you – at no cost.
+Keep in touch with us so that we can best help you body heal!

 5. Combos are Better